inquisitour/preferences-in-ai/README.md

-# Preferences in AI – Free-Riding in Sequential Voting
+# Preferences in AI – Free-Riding in Multi-Issue Decisions

 This project replicates and extends the experiments from
-**Lackner & al. (2023), "Free-Riding in Multi-Issue Decisionsg"**.
+**Lackner & al. (2023), "Free-Riding in Multi-Issue Decisions"**.

 We study **free-riding** (strategic manipulation) in **multi-issue elections** under different **statistical cultures** and voting rules.